anitaannamale/RNA-seq-Trimming-Tool/README.md

 `./Filtrage.py SE` takes an input fastq file and outputs a trimmed version of that file.
 It has all options given by Trimmomatic :

+- remove adapter sequences : `illuminaclip <fastaWithAdaptersEtc>:<seed mismatches>:<palindrome clip threshold>:<simple clip threshold>`
+- quality trimming : `-slidingwindow <window-size>:<required-quality>`
+- adaptative quality trimming depending on the length of reads : `-maxinfo <target-length>:<strictness>`
+- trim base from 5' end until the required minimal quality is achieved : `-leading <required-quality>`
+- trim base from 3' end until the required minimal quality is achieved : `-trailing <required-quality>`
+- trim a fixed number of bases from 5' end : `-head <number>`
+- trim a fixed number of bases from 3' end : `-crop <number>`
+- remove read shorter than a given length : `-minlen <length>`

+### Examples :

+      python Filtrage.py SE read_1.fastq -illuminaclip fasta-file.fa:2:10:30
+      python Filtrage.py SE read_1.fq -slidingwindow 10:30 -leading 30 -minlen 36

 ## Paired ends data

+`./Filtrage.py PE` takes two input fastq files and outputs a trimmed version of these files.
+It has all options given by Trimmomatic,  see above.